bluestar7589/NailManagement/README.md

 # NailSalonManagement with Entity Framework

-This project is a simple nail salon management system that allows the user to manage the salon's supplies, employees, and customers.
+This project is a simple nail salon management system allowing users to manage the salon's supplies, employees, and customers.
 The project is built using Entity Framework and SQL Server.

 **Authors:**

 [Thien Nguyen](https://github.com/bluestar7589)

 [Ivan Vanwoerkom](https://github.com/ScottProgrammer88)